uptake/uptasticsearch/CONTRIBUTING.md

 Change the `Version:` field in `DESCRIPTION` to the official version you want on CRAN (should not have a trailing `.9000`).

-This project uses Github Pages to host a documentation site:
+This project uses GitHub Pages to host a documentation site:

 https://uptake.github.io/uptasticsearch/